Victor Neuburg (poet): "The Poet's Corner" and Dylan Thomas

-From 1933 onwards Neuburg edited a section called "The Poet's Corner" in a British newspaper, the Sunday Referee.
+From 1933 onwards Neuburg edited a section called "The Poet's Corner" in the British newspaper Sunday Referee.
 Here he encouraged new talent by awarding weekly prizes of half a guinea for the best poem.
 One first prize was awarded to the then-unknown Dylan Thomas, and the publisher of the Sunday Referee sponsored Neuburg's publication of Thomas's first book, 18 Poems.

 Another poet who contributed to the column was Pamela Hansford Johnson, and for many months, Johnson and Thomas seemed to alternate as winners of first prize.
 In 1937, Jean Overton Fuller submitted a poem to "The Poets' Corner" and was drawn into Neuburg's circle, eventually becoming his biographer.

 Personal life

 Neuburg married Kathleen Rose Goddard in 1921, but the marriage eventually broke up.
 They had a son, Victor Edward Neuburg (1924–1996), who became a writer on English literature.

 Neuburg later started a relationship with Runia Tharpe, and moved to Swiss Cottage, London, to live with her.